The Nevada Independent

 Thank you for your time and consideration.

-If you require any special accommodations in order to testify, contact the secretary of the committee you’re testifying before.
+If you require any special accommodations to testify on a bill, contact the secretary of the committee you’re testifying before.
 We’ve included information for those secretaries below.

 Commenting in person

-You can give public comment in person at two locations: the Legislative Building in Carson City or the Grant Sawyer State Office Building in Las Vegas.
+You can give public comment in person at two locations: the Legislative Building in Carson City or the Nevada Legislature Office Building in Las Vegas.
 All visitors are welcome in either building but must go through security.

 In Carson City, the Legislative Building is located at 401 S. Carson Street.
 Free parking is available in the parking garage or in the two lots pictured on the map below.
 If needed, there will be a vehicle circulating the parking lots to provide an enclosed ride to the entrance of the building.
 If the vehicle is not in sight, you can call (775) 684-6812 to request transport.